 Those moments do come along as you practice your good writing skills, so savor them when they do — and then continue working to strengthen your ability to write with such ease. 🙂 (Bonus: find the emoji keyboard for Mac and PC here.)

-The 21 useful keyboard shortcuts below will indulge that writing life fantasy a bit and help keep your fingers vigorously working away at your craft without interruption.
+The 21 handy keyboard shortcuts below will indulge that writing life fantasy a bit and help keep your fingers vigorously working away at your craft without interruption.

 For all of the following tips, a plus symbol (+) will be used to show that you press one key first and then another to get your desired result.

 Before you perform each shortcut, I’ve assumed you’ve highlighted the text you want to change with your mouse and cursor.
 Keep reading to find out how to select text using only keys on your keyboard.